(Bacterial Sore Throat)

 Your doctor will ask about your symptoms and medical history.
 A physical exam will be done.
 Tests to confirm strep throat may be used and include:

 - Rapid antigen strep screen—Antigens are a part of the body's immune response to specific infection.
 This test can identify antigens within a few minutes of the test.
-However, a negative test does not mean you do not have strep throat, the body may not have had enough time to make antigens yet.
+However, a negative test does not mean you do not have strep throat (this is called a false negative).

 - Throat culture—A sample of throat fluid is taken to a lab to see if strep bacteria grows.
 It takes a few days to gets results.